Mindful-Meerkats/json-service/README.md

 ### Setting up rails

-First of all you need to have the proper enviroment set up.
+First of all you need to have the proper environment set up.
 If you are working on a Mac:

     gem install rails